IdentityPython/pysaml2/doc/sp_test/internal.rst

 Client (sp_test/__init__.py)
 .........................
 Its life cycle is responsible for following activites:
- - read config files and command line argumants
+ - read config files and command line argumants (the test driver's config is "json_config")
  - initialize the test driver IDP
  - initialize a Conversation
  - start the Conversion with .do_sequence_and_tests()